Prometheousl/School/README.md

 # School

-Desc: Contains all of Alex Lay's schoolwork at the University of Alabama
+Contains all of Alex Lay's schoolwork at the University of Alabama

-## Courselist
+## Course List

 1. Data Structures and Algorithms - CS201
 2. Database Management Systems - CS557